digital-fabric/libev_scheduler/README.md

 Ruby 3.0 was to distinguish between two kinds of fibers: a normal, blocking fiber; and a non-blocking fiber, which can be used in conjunction with the fiber scheduler.
 While this was probably done for the sake of backward compatibility, I believe this is an error.
-In introduces ambiguity where previously there was none and makes the API more complex that it could have been.
+It introduces ambiguity where previously there was none and makes the API more complex that it could have been.

 It seems to me that a more logical solution to the problem of maintaining the